AmberGoswami/Research-data-curator-system/README.md

-# Elucidata GenAI Biomedical Insight Extractor
+# GenAI Biomedical Insight Extractor

 ## Project Overview
 A prototype pipeline that filters and processes biomedical research articles using a GenAI-powered assistant.
 The system extracts structured insights such as diseases, genes, pathways, experimental methods, and key findings from unstructured `.md` files.